Words on the Word

 Sts Simon and Jude

-In the tenth chapter of the book of Genesis, we are told how, once the ark was settled on firm ground, the sons of Noah scattered over the face of the earth.
-So closely were various parts of the inhabited world linked with them and their descendants that geography and ethnography merge in later biblical narrative.
+In the tenth chapter of the book of Genesis, we are told how, once Noah’s Ark was settled on firm ground, his sons scattered over the face of the earth.
+So closely were various parts of the inhabited world linked with them and their descendants that geography and ethnography become one in later biblical narrative, exactly as it would a many centuries later, when Israel’s sons inhabited the Land of Promise.
 Personal names are irrevocably connected with places.
-In the early Church, lists of Jesus’s apostles evoked similar associations.
-True to Christ’s commandment the apostles scattered to the north and south, east and west.
-Like Noah’s children, they represented a new humanity.
-It had to spread everywhere, lest the light of Christ should be hidden under a bed.

-It is fashionable these days to say that we do not know anything about the later life of the apostles, that these men, so characteristically present in the Gospels, vanish into thin air after the Ascension.
+It is fashionable these days to say we not know nothing about the later life of the apostles, that these men, so characteristically present in the Gospels, vanish into thin air after the Ascension.
 That is what sceptics maintain who have no time for tradition.
-But perhaps we need not be quite so reductive?